baconsocrispy/reb-portfolio/README.md

 ## REQUIREMENTS
 * Clean and simple responsive design for showcasing past video projects
 * Admin section
-* Allows client to peform CRUD on projects,
+* Allows client to peform CRUD on projects
+* Handles youtube video embed/thumbnail formatting from generic youtube link
 * Drag-and-drop reorder projects
 * Activate/deactive projects that are displayed to public
 * Contact section with messaging functionality and link out to social media